Chicago

 Lawsuits Against Hotels for Human Trafficking: An Overview

-Lawsuits against hotels for human trafficking are part of a growing legal effort to address tragic exploitation that has occurred within hotel and motel establishments across the United States.
+Lawsuits against hotels for human trafficking are part of an expanding legal effort to confront exploitation that has taken place within the hotel industry across the United States.

-If you’ve been a victim of human trafficking in a hotel or motel, you may be eligible to file a lawsuit and seek compensation.
+If you have been a victim of human trafficking in a hotel or motel, you may be eligible to take legal action.

 We’re here to help you.